 - Storm Window Lesson Plan

-For questions related to the resources listed above, please contact Emma Wendt with our Community Energy team.
+For questions related to the resources listed above or our energy work, please contact Emma Wendt with our Community Energy team.

 Maine island communities pay some of the highest energy costs in the nation, but local efforts are reversing this trend.
 The Island Institute is supporting Community Energy Action Teams (CEAT) on seven islands to address local energy challenges.
 Action Teams are intergenerational, including island residents of all ages.
 The teams are provided with educational materials and state-of-the-art tools to help them investigate local energy projects of their choice.